|The Roles of Microtubules

 The Tau protein has six isoforms produced from a single gene through alternative RNA splicing (Figure 1).
 They differ in the number of inserts at the N-terminal half and the number of repeats at the C-terminal half .
 The number of inserts may be 0, 1 or 2, depending on whether the exon 2 and/or 3 are included during RNA splicing.
 The number of repeats may be either 3 or 4.
 The 4-repeat (4R) Tau includes the second repeat encoded by exon 10.
 In a healthy adult brain, the levels of 4R and 3R Tau proteins are approximately equal.
 Distortion of the balance toward 4R Tau may lead to neurodegeneration, as observed in Huntington's Disease (Fernández-Nogales et al., 2014), Alzheimer's disease (Yasojima et al., 1999; Ginsberg et al., 2006; Glatz et al., 2006), Parkinson's disease (Caffrey et al., 2006), and frontotemporal dementia and parkinsonism linked to chromosome 17 (FTDP-17) (Ghetti et al., 2015).
 Their pathogenic mechanisms will be discussed in later papers.
 This article focuses on the role of Tau proteins in excitability.
 It will be shown that the 4R Tau increases excitability.

-The MT model was originally proposed for wireless communication in the brain, where microtubules at the AIS may serve as the receiving antennas for converting electromagnetic (EM) waves into neuronal excitability.
-A microtubule is highly negatively charged.
+MTME was originally proposed for wireless communication in the brain, where microtubules at the AIS may serve as the receiving antennas for converting electromagnetic (EM) waves into neuronal excitability.
+A microtubule is made up of tubulin which has two isoforms, α and β, that usually form a heterodimer.
+In a tubulin heterodimer, the number of negatively charged amino acids exceeds that of positively charged amino acids by about 50 (Minoura and Muto, 2006).
+As a result, a microtubule is highly negatively charged along the entire length (Baker et al., 2001).
 Its association with the AIS membrane should have the same effects as hyperpolarization, i.e., inhibitory.
 Dissociation from the AIS membrane is equivalent to depolarization.

 Ankyrin-G, together with the microtubule end binding protein EB1 or EB3 (denoted by EB1/3), play a crucial role in anchoring microtubules to the AIS membrane (Leterrier et al., 2011).
 Higher Ankyrin-G level will provide more "anchor points", which restrict the microtubule to bend away from the membrane, thereby reducing excitability (Figure 2).
 During long range synchronization, the EM waves can induce microtubule vibration to disrupt the anchoring, resulting in microtubule bending away from the membrane.
 If all anchor points are disrupted, the entire microtubule will detach from the membrane.